alushaks/Health-Data-Portfolio/README.md

 This repository showcases my data science journey, using code and analytics to improve health outcomes.
 Explore projects like:

-COVID-19 Forecasting: Predicting case trends & mortality rates (link to project folder).
+**COVID-19 Forecasting: Predicting case trends & mortality rates (link to project folder).**
-Stroke Prediction: Building models to identify individuals at risk (link to project folder).
+**Stroke Prediction: Building models to identify individuals at risk (link to project folder).**
-️Diabetes Retinopathy Detection: Utilizing AI for early disease diagnosis (link to project folder).
+*️*Diabetes Retinopathy Detection: Utilizing AI for early disease diagnosis (link to project folder).**
-Liver Cirrhosis Prediction: Identifying risk factors for liver disease (link to project folder). 🫀 Breast Cancer Detection: Exploring data analysis techniques for early detection (link to project folder). 🫁 Whole Genome Analysis with Azure: Delving into the world of genomics (link to project folder).
+**Liver Cirrhosis Prediction: Identifying risk factors for liver disease (link to project folder).**
+**Breast Cancer Detection: Exploring data analysis techniques for early detection (link to project folder). ** **Whole Genome Analysis with Azure: Delving into the world of genomics (link to project folder).**

 Unveiling Insights:

 Each project delves into data acquisition, cleaning, analysis, and visualization to generate actionable insights for healthcare professionals.